jean-zay-users/jean-zay-doc/docs/access-procedure.md

 > This work was performed using HPC resources from GENCI–IDRIS (Grant 2021-AD12345678)

-You can find your project number in eDARI: https://www.edari.fr/utilisateur
+You can find your project number in eDARI: https://www.edari.fr/utilisateur When connected via `ssh` to the Jean-Zay cluster, you can also know your project number (as well as your remaining budget) using the command line `idracct`.

 The official guidelines for Jean-Zay citation are available here: http://www.idris.fr/eng/info/gestion/remerciements-eng.html